Barbara Capozzi describes herself as an “FDR Park lover for over 50 years.” And she’s not alone.

 Top: FDR Boathouse overlooking Edgewater Lake.
 Bottom: FDR Skate Park beneath I-95.
 Photos by Melissa Romero

 What’s next for FDR Park?
-That’s what the master plan aims to figure out.
+That’s what the Park Plan aims to figure out.
 To come up with a shared vision for the future of the park, the planning team will spend the next nine to 12 months engaging with the community to find out what is and isn’t working for the park, and what investments need to be made to achieve the vision, and how the community can work together to successfully steward the park into its second century.

 Capozzi encourages the community to play an active role in the planning process, all the while understanding that it will be a longer process and physical improvements will not be immediate.
 “It’s so important to plan comprehensively and not just do projects piece-meal or haphazard,” she says.